River Effra: Folklore

 A local story tells of a coffin found floating down the Thames in Victorian times, which was traced back to West Norwood Cemetery.
 Cemetery staff were puzzled to find that the plot the coffin had come from was undisturbed.
 Further investigation revealed that the ground beneath the grave had subsided, and the entire coffin had fallen into the underground Effra river, floating downstream to Vauxhall and entering the Thames.
 The song “Down in the Effra” by British folk band The Effras was written about this account.

 Flooding

-Until 1935 a key part of the combined sewer flooded during heavy rains every decade or so; an inscription on a white stone tablet high up the side of a building in Elder Road, West Norwood reads: "FLOOD LEVEL 17th July 1890".
+Although little more than a stream in the south, until 1935 the culverted watercourse flooded during heavy rains every decade or so; an inscription on a white stone tablet high up the side of a building in Elder Road, West Norwood reads: "FLOOD LEVEL 17th July 1890".

-After a three-hour-long storm on 14 June 1914 this section overflowed again and flooded houses along its path from Elder Road to Chestnut Roadlocals evacuated their damaged homes for several days.
-Further floods in the 1920s prompted works to enlarge the Effra Branch.
-This was sufficient until a very small number of homes flooded during the powerful downpours of 20 July 2007.
+After a three-hour-long storm on Sunday 14 June 1914 the sewer overflowed again and flooded houses along its path from Elder Road to Chestnut Road, and locals were forced to evacuate their homes for several days.
+Further floods in the 1920s prompted works to enlarge the sewer.
+This was sufficient until a small part of the local area was flooded again during a powerful downpour on 20 July 2007.